mzhou3299/citibike-demand-analysis-2024/README.md

-# Citi Bike Demand Analysis (2024)
+# Citi Bike Traffic Analysis (2024)

 ## Project Overview
-This project analyzes NYC Citi Bike ridership across 2024 to understand how **geography, weather, and events** influence demand.
+This project analyzes NYC Citi Bike ridership across 2024 to understand how Citi Bike traffic is influenced by various factors.
-The goal is to identify clear usage patterns and highlight operational implications for bike-share management.
+The goal is to identify clear usage patterns and highlight operational implications for system management.

 ---

+## Methodology

+### Data sources
+- Citi Bike trip data (January–July 2024)
+- NOAA hourly and daily weather data for NYC
+- NYC Neighborhood Tabulation Areas (NTA) shapefile

+### Data cleaning
+- Removed trips with missing or implausible times/durations
+- Ensured that each ride in the data was only accounted for a single time
+- Converted timestamps to **America/New_York** and extracted features (hour, day-of-week, month)
+- Incorporated weather data with ridership using nearest hourly timestamps
+- Created holiday and weekend indicator variables

+### Spatial preparation
+- Converted Citi Bike stations to a GeoDataFrame
+- Spatially joined stations to NTAs using polygon containment (`geopandas.sjoin`)
+- Aggregated demand to both station level and NTA level, enabling neighborhood-scale analysis

+### Analysis pipeline
+1. Aggregate rides to 30-minute and daily levels
+2. Merge in weather and holiday features
+3. Aggregate to NTA-level demand time series for stability
+4. Generate exploratory analyses:
+   - Maps of mean and variance of demand by neighborhood
+   - Heatmaps of ridership vs temperature/precipitation
+   - Monthly curves to capture seasonal cycles
+   - Interactive demand maps
+5. Identify geographic hot spots, high-variance neighborhoods, and weather-driven demand dips

 ## Key Insights & Visuals

 ### 1. Station Demand Map
 ![Station Demand](figures/station_demand.png)
 Hotspots are concentrated in **Midtown and Downtown Manhattan** as well as parts of **Brooklyn**.
-Outer borough stations show lower but steadier usage, suggesting a split between **commuter-heavy cores** and **residential stability**.
+Outer borough stations show lower but more consistent usage.

 ---